flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-18-08-17-qq/index.md

       [SMARTHER
       REFRESHER](https://smarthernews.com/18-08-16-who-keeps-our-secrets/)
-    citation: SMARTHER REFRESHER
     _key: card-3-b0968faf-7c8a-4bca-ba5f-f355da979e7c
   - order: 3
     body: >-
-      > ‘Director Brennan’s recent statements purport to know as fact that the Trump campaign colluded with a foreign power….
+      > "Director Brennan’s recent statements purport to know as fact that the Trump campaign colluded with a foreign power….
 If his statement is based on intelligence he has seen since leaving office, it constitutes an intelligence breach.
 If he has some other personal knowledge of or evidence of collusion, it should be disclosed to the Special Counsel, notA _TheA New York Times._“

       Sen. Richard Burr (R-NC)